Romain FARGIER

 • PhD Political Science, University of Montpellier, CEPEL

-• Master's Degree in Comparative Public Policy Research, University of Montpellier
+• Master’s Degree in Comparative Public Policy (Research Track), University of Montpellier

-• Master's Degree in Political Studies, Information Management, Sciences Po Aix-en-Provence
+• Master’s Degree in Political Science (Research Track), Information Management, Sciences Po Aix-en-Provence

 • Master’s Degree in Information and Communication Technology, University of Montpellier

-• Master 2 of the "Grande École" Program, Montpellier Business School
+• Master’s Degree (M2) from the “Grande École” Program, Montpellier Business School

 • Master's Degree in Management Science, Montpellier Business School